thisismattmiller/tiktok-shutdown/README.md

 Backing up my tic tac likes and favs videos
 ----

-These two scripts will download all of you Liked and Favorited videos and build a local website for you to browse them.
+These two scripts will download all of your Liked and Favorited videos and build a local website for you to browse them.
 It works using your user data requested from tik tok and [pyktok](https://github.com/dfreelon/pyktok)

 ## How to use:

-Before we start you need to make sure you have your TicTok User data file called `user_data_tiktok.json` (called `TikTok_Data_######.zip` zipped).
+Before we start you need to make sure you have your TikTok User data file called `user_data_tiktok.json` (called `TikTok_Data_######.zip` zipped).
 To download this on your app go to:
 1. Settings and privacy
 2. Account
 3. Download your data